SpeedyWeather/SpeedyWeather.jl/docs/src/spectral_transform.md

 ```

 The radius of the sphere (i.e. Earth) is ``R``.
 The zonal gradient scales with ``1/\cos(\theta)`` as the
-longitudes converge towards the poles (note that ``\theta`` describes latitudes here, defintions using colatitudes
+longitudes converge towards the poles (note that ``\theta`` describes latitudes here, definitions using colatitudes
 replace the ``\cos`` with a ``\sin``.)

 Starting with a spectral field of vorticity ``\zeta`` and divergence ``\mathcal{D}`` one can obtain stream function ``\Psi``